-Online social networks offer great opportunities to connect with your peers and stay on top of the latest news from ASHA.
+Online social networks offer opportunities to connect with your colleagues and stay on top of the latest news from ASHA.

-Whether you're interested in meeting other professionals in your area, making new friends, sharing photos or videos, or just want to be among the first to know what's new at ASHA, online social networks provide some great ways to connect.
-And best of all, all of ASHA's social networks are free!
+Whether you're interested in meeting other professionals who share your interests, collaborating on a specific professional issue, sharing photos or links, or just want to be among the first to know what's new at ASHA, online social networks provide some great ways to connect.
+And best of all, ASHA's social networks are free!

-ASHA offers three ways to connect with your peers online:
+Find out about some ways to connect with your colleagues online: